 A rolling admission policy is used.
 Early admission is advisable; students are encouraged to apply for admission at least six months prior to enrollment.
 Official consideration of aid requests is made once the student has been admitted to the College.
 Official financial aid eligibility is determined upon date of acceptance to the College.
 Campus-based aid, such as work study and FSEOG, will be awarded on a first-come, first-served basis to those students meeting each award's Need eligibility requirements.
-Any early estimated packages provided to students/prospective students prior to official packaging is considered unofficial, and awards/ amounts may change based upon the date of acceptance, FAFSA, or verification completion.
+Any early estimated packages provided to students/prospective students prior to official packaging is considered unofficial, and awards/ amounts may change based upon the date of acceptance, and the completed submission of all required financial aid documentation.